zer0cache/matic-docs/docs/validate/validate/install-gcp.md

 We'll cover the first case in this manual.
 Let's start from deploy using CLI.
 1. Follow ["Before you begin" section](https://cloud.google.com/compute/docs/instances/create-start-instance#before-you-begin) to install and configure gcloud command-line tool.
 Pay attention to default region and zone, choose ones closer to You or Your customers.
-You may use [gcping.com](https://gcping.com) to measure latency to choose closest location.
+You may use [gcping.com](https://gcping.com) to measure latency to choose the closest location.
-2. Adjust the following command variables prior executing, when required
+2. Adjust the following command variables using Your favorite editor prior executing, when required
    * `POLYGON_NETWORK` - choose `mainnet` or `mumbai` testnet network to run
    * `POLYGON_NODETYPE` - choose `archive`,`fullnode` node type to run
    * `POLYGON_BOOTSTRAP_MODE` - choose bootstrap mode `snapshot` or `from_scratch`